wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 # Changelog

+## 0.5.8

+optimization: 1.The position setting is not triggered when the node position does not change.
+2.The unfolding and folding status does not change and does not trigger button updates.

+New: 1.The default setting is to move the mouse over the node to display the expand and collapse buttons.
+2.Support the list of icons that can be inserted into extended nodes.

 ## 0.5.7

 Breaking change：In rich text mode, exporting png has been changed to using html2canvas to convert the entire svg, greatly improving the export speed.
 However, html2canvas has a bug where the text color inline with the dom node in the foreignObject element cannot be recognized.
 Therefore, the text color of the exported node is fixed.
 However, compared to the previously unavailable state of the export, it can at least be exported quickly and smoothly.